Introduction

 font.colors=matrix("black",nrow=NROW(tab),ncol=NCOL(tab))

-#make font green above 0%
+#color the font green above 0%

-#make font red below 0%
+#color the font below 0%

-#create custom table
+####Create the final custom table

 flipFormat::CreateCustomTable(tab,